UI-Gurus/tutorials/react.md

 );
 ```

-In the above example we loop through the `numbers` array using the `map` function.
-We return an `<li>` element for each itm.
-Finally, we assign the resulting array of elements to  `listItems`.
-Then we include the entire `listItems` array inside a `<ul>` element, and render it to the DOM.
+In the above example a loop is performed through the `numbers` array using the `map` function.
+It returns an `<li>` element for each item.
+Finally, the resulting array of elements is assigned to `listItems`.
+Then the entire `listItems` array is included inside a `<ul>` element, and render it to the DOM.

 #### Keys

-Keys help React identify which items have changed, are added, or a removed.
+Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identify.
-Let's do an example of multiple rendering with keys.

-First, create a file named `list.js` and copy the following code:
+In the following example a new file named `list.js` with this code is created:

 ```javascript
 import React from 'react';